adambard/learnxinyminutes-docs/julia.html.markdown

 supertype(SubString)  # => AbstractString

 # <: is the subtyping operator
-struct Lion <: Cat  # Lion is a subtype of Cat
+struct Lion <: Cat  # Lion is a subtype of Cat.
     mane_color
     roar::AbstractString
 end

-# You can define more constructors for your type
+# You can define more constructors for your type.
 # Just define a function of the same name as the type
-# and call an existing constructor to get a value of the correct type
+# and call an existing constructor to get a value of the correct type.
 Lion(roar::AbstractString) = Lion("green", roar)
-# This is an outer constructor because it's outside the type definition
+# This is an outer constructor because it's outside the type definition.

-struct Panther <: Cat  # Panther is also a subtype of Cat
+struct Panther <: Cat  # Panther is also a subtype of Cat.
     eye_color
     Panther() = new("green")
     # Panthers will only have this constructor, and no default constructor.